mazgch/hpg/hardware/README.md

 ## Other Functions

 - **USB** The USB-C port provides as interface to an external host and is used for supplying the board.
 - **CAN** The GPIO4 and GPIO5 of the NINA-W106 can be used to connect a CAN transceiver such as a SN65HVD230.
+Thre a simple breakout board that you can attach using jumper wires such as the [CJMCU-230](https://de.aliexpress.com/item/32278648363.html)
 - **BAT** A 3.7V single LIPO cell can be connected and will be charged when USB is connected.
 - **QWIK** The QWIK connector can be used to connect other I2C devices such as sensors or a display.